-Between the costs of routine maintenance, repairs and trips to the pump (is it time to buy an electric car yet?), being a car owner requires an investment—not the least of which is the auto insurance you’re required to buy.
+Being a car owner is an investment — not the least of which is the auto insurance you’re required to buy.

-But not all policies are created equal—and, put simply, “Consumers need to understand the terminology of car insurance to shop for and compare policies and coverage,” says Jeff Blyskal, auto insurance expert and senior editor at Consumer Reports.
+But not all policies are created equal.
+“Consumers need to understand the terminology of car insurance to shop for and compare policies and coverage,” says Jeff Blyskal, auto insurance expert and senior editor at Consumer Reports.

-You’re probably already familiar with this term because it’s essentially the same concept as the deductible you pay for your health insurance.
-This is the dollar amount you pay out of pocket in the event of loss or damage to your car before your insurance plan kicks in to cover the remaining expenses.
+It’s essentially the same concept as the deductible you pay for your health insurance: This is the dollar amount you pay out of pocket in the event of loss or damage to your car before your insurance plan kicks in to cover the remaining expenses.

 Some plans offer a $0 deductible.
-But there’s typically a catch: the lower your deductible, the higher your premium, which is the payment you make on a regular basis to keep your insurance coverage active (more on that below).
+But the lower your deductible, the higher your premium, which is the payment you make on a regular basis to keep your insurance coverage active.

 Therefore, upping your deductible can help you save money (assuming you don’t get into an accident).
 One 2016 report by insuranceQuotes.com found that Americans save an average of 9% on their car insurance premium by increasing their deductible from $500 to $1,000; raising the deductible to $2,000 saves drivers an average of 15% nationwide.

 The premium is the amount of money you pay to the insurance company to maintain active coverage.
-Premiums vary in price based on a number of factors, including your age, sex, years of driving experience, driving record and the type of car you have.
-(Suffice it to say, a new Maserati would cost more to insure than an old clunker.)
+Premiums vary in price based on a number of factors, including your age, sex, years of driving experience, driving record and the type of car you have (a new Maserati vs. an old clunker.)
 Some companies may even take into account your credit score and occupation, among other things.

 Lastly, your premium can also reflect how much coverage your policy provides, and you can choose to pay a higher premium in order to get greater coverage.